CMS-Enterprise/easi-app/docs/adr/0002-use-terraform.md

 * Good, because it is declarative.
 * Bad, because the tooling isn't in our wheelhouse of experience.
 * Bad because community support would be poor.
-* Bad because even though it's provided by AWS they have lagging support for their service features.
+* Bad because it has lagging support to their service features.